kornichon2000/www.pierremorsa.com/content/mac-automation/omnifocus-action-pack-for-keyboard-maestro.md

 * OmniFocus Defer to Hour: sets the selected task's Defer Hour.
 If there is no defer date, sets it to the next future occurence of the specified hour.
 If the defer date was in the past, sets it to the next future occurence of the specified hour.
 If the defer date is in the future, only change the hour.
 * OmniFocus Due on Hour: same behaviour as Defer to Hour, but for the due hour.

+The dates functions are fairly limited and could be completed with more generic ones.
+They exist because I often defer a task to the afternoon or morning, and this action provides a quick way to do so.

 ### Links

 * OmniFocus Get Task File Path: if a file:// url exists in the note field of the first selected task, returns its POSIX path (may fail if special characters other than space %20 are present in the file path).